-mgowriter's notes: Quantum Leap has always been a personal/private thing for me, so I've had some doubts about posting a story, but I'm really glad I finally did it!
-I hope you enjoy it :)
+mgowriter's note: Quantum Leap has always been a personal/private thing for me, so I've had some doubts about posting a story, but I'm glad I finally did!
+I hope you enjoy :)

 Looking up more than six stories at the windows that peered into the nighttime sky, Al found it hard to believe he had actually arrived.
 It had taken him the better part of two weeks to talk his way onto the guest list of the Senator's Ball, an annual black-tie event that masqueraded as the largest impromptu congressional session of the U.S. government.
 The Great Hall of the National Building Museum had been transformed into an elegant ballroom with rich accents of crystal and gold.
 Deals were made, laws passed, and alliances built or crumbled in one night.
 The top political players of the nation were all here, and Al Calavicci, director of project Star Bright, needed to convince no less than 40 million dollars out of them.